Proof of the Caratheodory Conjecture: Mean Curvature Flow of Compact Spacelike Submanifolds

-\begin{Prop} Assume that ${\mathbb M}$ satisfies the timelike curvature condition.
-Let $\Sigma_s$ be a smooth solution of (\ref{e:mcf}) on the interval $0\leq s<s_0$ such that $\Sigma_s$ is contained in a smooth compact subset of ${\mathbb M}$ for all $0\leq s<s_0$.
+\begin{Prop} Assume that ${\mathbb M}$ satisfies the timelike curvature condition (\ref{e:tcc}).
+Let $\Sigma_s$ be a smooth solution of {\bf I.V.P.} on the interval $0\leq s<s_0$ such that $\Sigma_s$ is contained in a compact subset of ${\mathbb M}$ for all $0\leq s<s_0$.
 Then the function $ v$ satisfies the a priori estimate